jbmusso/mogwai/README.md

 Object-to-graph mapper for Node.js which speaks Gremlin (and also reads .groovy files).

-Mogwai tries to abstract interaction with any [Tinkerpop](http://www.tinkerpop.com/)'s [Blueprints](https://github.com/tinkerpop/blueprints/wiki) compliant Graph databases (ie. TitanDB, Neo4J, OrientDB, FoundationDB, etc.).
+Mogwai tries to abstract interaction with any [Tinkerpop](http://www.tinkerpop.com/)'s [Blueprints](https://github.com/tinkerpop/blueprints/wiki) compliant Graph databases (ie. TitanDB, Neo4J, OrientDB, FoundationDB, Apache's Giraph, etc.).

-Mogwai sends Gremlin queries via HTTP directly to a Rexster server with the Gremlin extension enabled.
-Note that Mogwai also internally uses some features from [grex](https://github.com/entrendipity/grex), a "Gremlin inspired Rexster Graph Server client" (so you need to configure Batch kibble as well).
+Mogwai sends Gremlin code/queries via HTTP directly to a Rexster server with the Gremlin extension enabled.
+Note that Mogwai currently also uses some features from [grex](https://github.com/entrendipity/grex), a "Gremlin inspired Rexster Graph Server client", which requires the Batch extension on your Rexster server as well.

 Mogwai also aims to be ready for [changes coming next year with Tinkerpop 3.0](https://github.com/tinkerpop/tinkerpop3/wiki#extensions-and-kibbles).
 Mogwai may support Rexpro in the future.

 **Note that Mogwai is currently developed with [TitanDB](http://thinkaurelius.github.io/titan/) v0.4.0 only, and hasn't been tested with other Tinkerpop/Rexster compliant databases**.
 Although most features should work, expect some of them to not work at all (ie. the still partially supported indexes).
-Feel free to fork and send a pull request (see `/src/clients` if you wish to tweak client classes).
+Feel free to fork and send a pull request (see `/src/clients` if you wish to tweak/implement client classes).

 Comments, suggestions and pull requests are welcome.